Originally published by Beacon Media + Marketing. Updated and revised by Jeremiah Blanchard, Digital Marketing Copywriter on 07/12/23

-For example, at Beacon headquarters in Anchorage, the cost-per-click in the legal industry has been as much as $50!
+To illustrate this point, let’s take an example from Beacon’s headquarters in Anchorage, where the cost-per-click in the legal industry has soared to as much as $50!

-How do we know this aside from the “high” and “medium” markers on these results?
+How do we come to this conclusion, you may wonder, apart from the “high” and “medium” markers on these results?

 Source: WordStream (at the date of this blog post)

-- For every service we want to advertise, we use a budget of at least $300 per month, usually more.
-This translates to our minimum recommended cost-per-click budget on each keyword in 1-3 ad groups.
+Curious about our approach?
+For each service we advertise, we allocate a budget of at least $300 per month, often more.
+This corresponds to our recommended minimum cost-per-click budget for each keyword across 1-3 ad groups.

-Do you feel ready to launch your first Google advertising campaign for your medical spa?
+Are you feeling prepared to launch your first Google advertising campaign for your medical spa?

-We hope that this article can be a go-to resource for you as you get started!
+We hope this article serves as a valuable resource as you embark on this endeavor!